honest-todd/EZFlask/README.md

 # EZFlask

-An easy to use flask template for begnners
+Easy to use flask data-scraping template to get you started

 # RUN LOCALLY
 1. Clone this repo: `git clone `